MicrosoftDocs/windows-itpro-docs/devices/surface-hub/surface-hub-2s-connect.md

 ## Connect external PCs and related devices

 You can display content from your devices to Surface Hub 2S.
 If the source device is Windows-based, that device can also provide TouchBack and InkBack, which takes video and audio from the connected device and presents them on Surface Hub 2S.
 If Surface Hub 2S encounters a High-Bandwidth Digital Content Protection (HDCP) signal, such as a Blu-ray DVD player, the source is displayed as a black image.
-To display your content without violating HDCP requirements, use the keypad of Surface Hub 2S to directly choose the external source via a wired connection such as USB-C or HDMI.

 > [!NOTE]
-> Surface Hub-2S will use the video input that you select until a new connection is made, the existing connection is disrupted, or the Connect App is closed.
+> Surface Hub-2S uses the video input selected until a new connection is made, the existing connection is disrupted, or the Connect App is closed.

 ## Recommended wired configurations for connecting to Surface Hub 2S